18 July 2022

 There is a three-step application process:

-- Contact the Primary Supervisor, Dr Ehsan Arzaghi, if you have any questions about the project; and
+- Contact the Primary Supervisor, Dr Ehsan Arzaghi to discuss your suitability and the project's requirements; and

 - Copy and paste the title of the project from this advertisement into your application.
 If you don’t correctly do this your application may be rejected.